veronicamorelli/veronicamorelli/README.md

 💻: Junior Deep Learning at Signatrix in Berlin.

-👩‍🎓: I did my bachelor in Statistics and Information Management.
+👩‍🎓: Bsc in Statistics and Information Management.

-👩‍🎓: I did my bachelor in Data Science at the University of Milan-Bicocca.
+👩‍🎓: Msc in Data Science at the University of Milan-Bicocca.

 Have a look to my paper: